Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought: : A synthetic dataset for logical reasoning

 We generate CoT examples consisting of: the context, query, CoT, and label, where the \emph{context} is a short paragraph containing information relevant to answer the \emph{query} (see figure \ref{fig:example_question} for an example).
 Each example is translated from a proof and ontology such that the inverse process is simple: the sentences in an example can be easily and uniquely parsed into symbolic logical forms amenable to formal analysis.
 More specifically, as shown in figure \ref{fig:example_generation}, we: (1) first generate an ontology from a set of concepts, (2) generate a proof by traversing the ontology, (3) translate the ontology into the natural language context, and (4) translate the proof into the query, CoT, and label by mapping logical forms to natural language sentences.
 We describe each step in further detail below.

 \paragraph{Ontology generation.} The first step is to generate a small hierarchical \emph{ontology}.
-The ontology is a collection of concepts (e.g., \texttt{mammal}, \texttt{cat}, \texttt{carnivore}, etc) and subtype relations between them (e.g., $\forall x(\texttt{cat}(x) \to \texttt{carnivore}(x))$).
+The ontology is a set of concepts (e.g., \texttt{mammal}, \texttt{cat}, \texttt{carnivore}, etc) and subtype relations between them (e.g., $\forall x(\texttt{cat}(x) \to \texttt{carnivore}(x))$).
 The ontology also describes properties of concepts (e.g., $\forall x(\texttt{mammal}(x) \to \neg\texttt{cold\_blooded}(x))$).
-To generate questions that are not overly complex for LLMs, we restrict the ontologies to be \emph{linear} (i.e. in the tree, every node has exactly 0 or 1 child nodes).
+To generate questions that are not overly complex, we restrict the ontologies to be \emph{linear} (i.e., in the tree, every node has exactly 0 or 1 child nodes).
+Since ontologies are randomly generated, they vary in size from as few as $3$ concepts to as many as $10$.

 \paragraph{Proof generation.} We generate proofs from the ontology by choosing a starting node uniformly at random, and generating the initial axiom indicating that an entity has a specific type (e.g., $\texttt{cat}(\texttt{fae})$).
 Then, we walk up the tree, with each step corresponding to an application of a deduction rule (i.e., a \emph{proof step}).
 Each proof step consists of zero or more \emph{premises} and one \emph{conclusion}.
 We stop when we reach a node (e.g., $\texttt{carnivore}(\texttt{fae})$), or a node property (e.g., $\neg\texttt{herbivorous}(\texttt{fae})$), such that the number of generated proof steps matches the target number of steps.